Erd\H os-Ko-Rado theorem for $\{0,\pm 1\}$-vectors: Acknowledgements

 \section{Acknowledgements}

 The idea to study $m(n,k,l)$, as well as several questions concerning its values for particular values of $n$ and $l$ were communicated to us by A. Raigorodskii.
 Some of them are answered in this paper.
+We also thank the anonymous referee for helpful suggestions.